-The annual Sierra Chef Challenge includes four chefs each cooking against one another with a mystery box of locally grown ingredients.
+The annual Sierra Chef Challenge includes five chefs each cooking against one another with a mystery box of locally grown ingredients.
 Each chef will have to complete two dishes made from the secret ingredients, as well as a commissary table that will be shared by all the chef’s for produce, dairy & dry goods needs.
 The chefs will have 45 minutes to complete their dishes, and will be disqualifed from judging if the time frame is not met.
 Each will prepare six plates per round, and will be judged on creativity, presentation, taste, and use of secret ingredients.
 Only one chef will leave with the coveted Sierra Chef title.

 The competition will begin at 2 p.m. on the Sierra Stage and will conclude around 3:30 p.m. with the announcement of the winner!

 Michael Sheldon was born and raised in California and now resides in Incline Village.
 He began his Culinary passions after leaving the US Navy.
 He has worked as a server in a variety of restaurants in the San Francisco Bay Area, The chance to work as a server allowed Michael to learn many skills from the Chefs that would mentor him and share their passion of cooking.
 Meanwhile, he was able to attend college to earn his degree in finance.
 While balancing his career in finance, as well as pursuing his culinary passions, Michael would become the general manager of the catering team in a popular Palo Alto restaurant.
 This provided him the ability to not only run a team of top notch catering staff, but also allow him to express his passion in developing creative dishes.